Mrekyle/ci-project-1/README.md

 ### Code

 No such code has been coppied and pasted into the project, all has been typed out.
-Although insipiration for some styling ws taken from the Love Running Project.
+Although insipiration for some styling was taken from the Love Running Project.

 Stackoverflow was also used as a reference to help me fix ay minor issues that came up during the development of the project.